openhab/openhab-google-assistant/README.md

     * Enter the client ID and client secret from the OAuth Credentials you created earlier
     * Authorization URL should be something like: `https://openhab.myserver.com/oauth2/authorize`
     * Token URL should be something like `https://openhab.myserver.com/oauth2/token`
     * Set the scope to `google-assistant`.
-This links to the records you will insert into the MongoDB table `oauth2scopes` later in [Setup your Database](#setup-your-database) step below.
+This links to the records that you have inserted into the MongoDB table `oauth2scopes` in [Setup your Database](#setup-your-database).
     * Testing instructions: "None"
   1. Hit save.
 You're not actually going to submit this for testing, we just need to set it up so we can deploy it later.